kindelia-archive/Kindelia/README.md

 - `operate`: a binary operation on words.

+- `set`: effect that writes a file.

-- `store`: effect that redefines a global definition.
+- `get`: effect that reads a file.

 - `bind`: the monadic bind for the Effect type.